ossf/wg-dei/README.md

 ### Mission

-The mission of the DEI Working Group (WG) is to foster a more diverse and inclusive cybersecurity workforce by implementing strategies to increase representation and enhance effectiveness through advocacy, collaboration, and tailored initiatives.
+The mission of the BEAR Working Group (WG) is to foster a more diverse and inclusive cybersecurity workforce by implementing strategies to increase representation and enhance effectiveness through advocacy, collaboration, and tailored initiatives.

 Our vision is to make sure that everyone has a fair chance to be part of the cybersecurity team.
 Our goal is to support a strong and diverse group of people who can keep our digital world safe.